JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-setup.md

 Before you create your first application that works on both iOS and Android, you'll need to set up an environment for Kotlin Multiplatform development.

-To try a new multiplatform experience without juggling different IDEs and switching to Xcode for writing Swift code, try out JetBrains Fleet following [a similar tutorial](fleet.md).
+> To try a new multiplatform experience without juggling different IDEs and switching to
+> Xcode for writing Swift code, try out JetBrains Fleet following [a similar tutorial](fleet.md).
+>
+{type="tip"}

 ## Install the necessary tools